Monterey County reforestation

-Monterey County reforestation refers to efforts in Monterey County, California to protect the county's pine forests and urban environment.
-The native Monterey Pine ecosystem is one of the rarest forest ecosystems in the world.
-Only a few thousand acres of the endemic trees exist in four locations along the Pacific Ocean on the Central Coast of California.
-The city of Monterey itself maintains more than 19,000 trees in parks and along streets, and about 300 acre of Monterey Pine forest.
+The Monterey County reforestation refers to efforts in Monterey County, California, to preserve the county's pine forests and urban environment.
+This one county boasts the native Monterey Pine ecosystem; one of the rarest forest ecosystems in the world.
+Only a few thousand acres of these endemic trees exist in four locations along the Pacific Ocean on the Central Coast of California.
+The city of Monterey itself maintains more than 19,000 trees in parks and along streets, as well as about 300 acre of Monterey Pine forests.

 Pine Forests on the Monterey Peninsula

-Although the Monterey Pine tree species is widely grown in landscapes and in nurseries throughout Northern America, only a few thousand acres of the endemic trees exist in four locations along the Pacific Ocean on the Central Coast of California.
-The Monterey Peninsula is home to the largest of these stands, but the trees there are threatened by impacts from development, non-native invasive species, and disease.
+Although the Monterey Pine tree species is widely grown in landscapes and in nurseries throughout Northern America, only a few thousand acres of these trees exist in only four locations; one of these being the Pacific Ocean on the Central Coast of California.
+The Monterey Peninsula is home to the largest of these stands, but the trees there are threatened by impacts from development, non-native invasive species, and diseases.

 The local Monterey Pine forest provides numerous benefits to the region's economy, from its intrinsic beauty that attracts tourists, to recreational settings for residents and visitors, to valuable ecological services, such as watershed protection and enhanced air quality.
 However, except for a few small sites and the Point Lobos State Reserve, much of the remaining forest is not protected within conservation areas.
 According to The Monterey Pine Forest Watch, “Half of our native forest has already been removed” and “Much of the remaining forest is in private hands and subject to development.”

 Urban Forestry

-Even sites that are protected from tree removal, such as Veteran's Memorial Park, have been impacted by human activities and tree diseases, such as pine pitch canker.
-According to Robert Reid, the head of the City of Monterey's Urban Forestry program, “Since the disease was first discovered in 1986, hundreds of pines of all ages have died and their loss has had a noticeable impact on the forested areas and landscapes of the Peninsula.”
+Even sites that are protected from tree removal, such as Veteran's Memorial Park, have been impacted by human activities and tree diseases, such as the pine pitch canker.
+According to Robert Reid, the head of the City of Monterey's Urban Forestry program, he said that the disease was first discovered in 1986, and since then, hundreds of pines of all ages have died and their loss has had a noticeable impact on the forested areas and landscapes of the Peninsula.
 In the Spring 2007 issue of City Focus, he describes how scientists have been unable to find a cure or stop the spread of the pitch canker fungus: “The infection causes pines to ooze sap, which results in greater susceptibility to attack from destructive pine bark beetles.”
 The fungus is spread as beetles move from tree to tree.